tokenrove/build-your-own-shell/README.md

 # Write Your Own Shell

+(**WIP**: please don't publish/promulgate this repo; I will be finishing things off and writing it up in the next few days, so just hold yer horses a few days and it'll be much better.)

 This is the material for a series of workshops I ran at my workplace on how to write a Unix shell.